gbowne1/ProgrammerNotes/WebDevelopment/beginning-webdev.md

 feel strongly about the editor or IDE they use.
 You should use the one that gets the job done for you.

 This should go without saying, but you should try a few out before you settle on one and do not rely on what someone told you their editor or IDE is.
-You might or might not like the first editor or IDE you choose.
+You might or might not like the first editor or IDE you choose

 ## Projects and what to make